perfsonar/pscheduler/scripts/PDK/README.md

 This file verifies that a given spec is valid according to the test.
 It's a good idea to test this with the output from ```cli-to-spec```.

+### participants

+If you are writing a single participant test (only one perfSONAR node is involved, you probably do not need to edit this file.
+If you have multiple nodes participating in your test, you'll need to edit this file to reflect that.
+For guidance, look to tests such as thoroughput which have multiple nodes involved.

+### result-format

+This file formats the result JSON into plain text or html output.
+You can format your output how you like, making sure to follow the result spec you outlined in ```validate.py```.
+Examples can be found in other tests.

 # Testing

 ## Tests